owlboy/greatpug-public/README.md

 #### Support On-going Development
 You can support on-going maintenance, events, and expansion to The Great Pug by joining my [Patreon](http://patreon.com/owlboy "patreon.com/owlboy").

-You can also donate crypto currency at the following addresses:
+You can also donate crypto currency at the following addresses, if you're a weirdo like that:
 * **Etherium (ETH):** `0xa2e7aBB300728afc7564874B12975D2f311687a6`
 * **Bitcoin (BTC):** `16tWrVpZWJcw64aE5su8bRQJgyAVhBeNZQ`
 * **Litecoin (LTC):** `MCjYc1wm2r1f8uM5FPTyqZbKxnxwvNf7UQ`